RocketCommunicationsInc/astro/packages/astro-uxds/_content/grm-service-ux-design/grm-schedule.md

 ### List View

-The List view shares many of the elements of the Timeline view including the time range display, data aggregates and view toggle controls.
+The List view shares many of the elements of the Timeline view including the time range display, data aggregates, and view toggle controls.
 The main difference is that contacts are displayed in a tabular layout, which allows operators to see settings for contacts without having to click on them in the timeline.
 As such, it enables comparison of settings across contacts to show, for example, which ones share a particular element in an equipment string.

 ![GRM Schedule List View](/img/service-specific-ux-design/grm-schedule-list-details.png)